An Insider Guide to Study in Argentina for International Students

 Since the economic crisis in Argentina and the skyrocketing inflation rates, constantly change the price of everything – including university tuition fees – you should always double-check the price with the university you are interested in.

-An Introduction to Education and Universities in Argentina
+An Introduction to Universities and Education System in Argentina

-In this section, we will look a bit more into how the education system and the universities in Argentina are set up for you to best prepare for your study abroad experience in Argentina!
+In this section, we will look a bit more into how the education system in Argentina is set up for you to best prepare for your experience of studying abroad in Argentina!

 Universities in Argentina